Information for FF Award Holders

 Who makes the travel arrangements for the Fernandes Fellow?

 Please note that when booking travel, the University's Financial Regulations must be adhered to.
-Therefore any travel bookings costing over £500 must be booked by the nominating department via one of the University's approved travel agents.
+Therefore any overseas travel bookings, irrespective of value, must be booked by the nominating department via the University's approved travel agent.

 Can 1st or business class be used?

 Only in exceptional circumstances.
-The University’s financial regulations state that only economy class flights should be booked (see Financial Procedure 16.4.4).
+The University’s financial regulations state that only economy class flights should be booked (see Financial Procedure 16.4.4Link opens in a new window).

 For those who suffer from a medical condition which would be exacerbated by a long haul flight in economy class, an upgrade to an appropriate class may be agreed in advance by contacting the Financial Regulations team at: FinRegs at warwick dot ac dot uk.
 This would have to be supported by a certificate or letter from a Medical Practitioner.
 The request to FinRegs should include flight details, the reason why the request is being made and have the prior approval of your Head of Department.
 Please note that the new FinRegs rules state that all requests for approval should be sent via your FinRegs Department Champion.